-The chronology of The Revelation is clear that these things occur before any seals of judgment are opened and loosed on the earth initiating The Beginning of Sorrows and The Great Tribulation.
+The chronology of The Revelation is clear that these things occur before any seals of judgment are opened and loosed upon the earth, initiating The Beginning of Sorrows and The Great Tribulation.

 These redeemed people are praising the Lamb for two things.
 They are praising him for redeeming them with his blood, and they are praising him because they are looking forward to reigning on the earth with him.

-Those who teach that mere mortal men will be instrumental in “ushering in” the Kingdom of Christ by bringing about conditions on earth which will “release” Christ from Heaven are liars.
-If they do not repent, they will find themselves turned over to the lie and being thrown into the lake of fire.
-If those who follow them do not repent, they are in serious danger of sharing that same fate (2 Thessalonians 2:11-12kjv).
+Those who teach that mere mortals will be instrumental in “ushering in” the Kingdom of Christ by bringing about conditions on earth which will “release” Christ from Heaven, have no idea what they are talking about.

-In Revelation 5:9-10 we see two things quite clearly.
+In Revelation 5:9-10 we see two things.
 We see the pre-tribulational resurrection of the dead in Christ and the pre-tribulational rapture of the ekklesia—the called out [out of] assembly (i.e., the Church).
 We also see that any ruling and reigning that will be done, is still a future event and will not take place until after The Great Tribulation is concluded.
-We know this because Christ will not return to earth with his resurrected and raptured saints until the battle of Armageddon concludes The Time of Jacob’s Trouble (Revelation 19).
+We know this because Christ will not return to earth with his resurrected and raptured saints until the battle of Armageddon, which will conclude The Time of Jacob’s Trouble (Revelation 19).

 New Age Christianity, takes a close look at some of the ways New Age teaching and practices find their way into our churches and the lives of Christians.
 The prophetic and spiritual formation movements are just a few of those ways.
 Both movements corrupt believers from the simplicity of Christ by weaving unbiblical precepts and practices into the fabric of their lives and faith.